common-fate/docs-archive/docs/approvals/sso/okta.md

 You will need to redeploy using `gdeploy update` to update the identity provider changes.

 ## Limitations

 Amazon Cognito has a limitation where IDP-initiated SAML flows don’t work.

-In the meantime, there is a workaround available to get a shortcut to Granted Approvals on team members’ Okta dashboards.
+In the meantime, there is a workaround available to get a shortcut to Common Fate on team members’ Okta dashboards.

-1. Enable the “Do not display application icon to users” setting in the Granted Approvals SAML application.
+1. Enable the “Do not display application icon to users” setting in the Common Fate SAML application.

 ![](/img/sso/okta/10.png)